Engee documentation

 • To use this parameter, set the Geometry parameter to URA.

-x for URA arrays or z for UCA arrays (by default) | y
+Array normal — the direction of the normal of the pass array:q[<br>] x for URA arrays or z for UCA arrays (default) | y

 Dependencies

-To use this parameter, set the Geometry parameter to URA or UCA.
+To use this parameter, set the Geometry parameter to URA or `UCA'.

-Radius of UCA (m) - radius of UCA array
+Radius of UCA (m) — radius of the UCA pass array:q[<br>] 0.5 (default) | positive scalar

-Radius of UCA array, positive scalar.
+The radius of the UCA array, a positive scalar.

 Dependencies

-[0;0;0] (by default) | ` real matrix 3 by N`
+[0;0;0] ( by default) | a 3-by-N real matrix

 Dependencies

-To use this parameter, set the Geometry parameter to Conformal Array.
+To use this parameter, set the Geometry parameter to `Conformal Array'.

-[0;0] | `vector-column 2 by 1 | matrix 2 by N
+[0;0] | ` column vector 2 by 1 | matrix 2 by N

-The Element positions (m) and Element normals (deg) parameters can be used to represent any arrangement in which pairs of elements differ from each other by certain transformations.
-These transformations may include translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to the direction of the normal.
+Parameters of Element positions (m) and Element normals (deg) can be used to represent any arrangement in which pairs of elements differ from each other by certain transformations.
+These transformations can include translation, azimuth rotation, and elevation rotation.
+However, transformations that require rotation relative to the normal direction cannot be used.

 Dependencies

-To use this parameter, set the Geometry parameters to Conformal Array.
+To use this parameter, set the Geometry parameter to `Conformal Array'.

-Taper - change of directional pattern of antenna array elements
+Taper — changing the radiation pattern of the elements of the antenna array

-1 (by default) | complex scalar | complex vector.
+1 (default) | complex scalar | complex vector

-The change of the directivity diagram of the antenna array elements is specified as a complex scalar or complex vector 1 at , where is the number of antenna array elements.
+The change in the radiation pattern of the antenna array elements is set as a complex scalar or a complex vector 1 by , where — the number of antenna array elements.

-The coefficients that change the directivity pattern, also called element weights, multiply the responses of the antenna array elements.
-The coefficients change both the amplitude and phase of the response to reduce side lobes or the direction of the main response axis.
+The coefficients that change the radiation pattern, also called element weights, multiply the responses of the antenna array elements.
+The coefficients change both the amplitude and the phase of the response to reduce the side lobes or the direction of the main axis of the response.

-If the value of the Taper parameters is a scalar, the same weight is applied to each element.
-If Taper is a vector, then the weight from the vector is applied to the corresponding antenna array element.
-The number of weights must correspond to the number of antenna array elements.
+If the value of the Taper parameter is a scalar, then the same weight is applied to each element.
+If Taper is a vector, then a weight from the vector is applied to the corresponding element of the antenna array.
+The number of scales must correspond to the number of antenna array elements.

-Subarray definition matrix - determining whether elements belong to subarrays
+Subarray definition matrix — determining whether elements belong to subarrays of

-`logical matrix
+logical matrix

 Dependencies

-None (by default) | Phase | Time | Custom
+Subarray steering method — method for controlling the pass subarray:q[<br>] None (default) | Phase | Time | Custom

-• None.
+• None

 • Phase